legomb/fedex-assignment/README.md

 - A basic data catalog using [dbt docs](https://docs.getdbt.com/docs/collaborate/documentation)
 - A local development environment using vscode devcontainer, linters, docker compose.

-### Notes
+### Out of scope

-Due to time constraints, the following areas are incomplete:
+Due to time constraints, the following areas are incomplete/out of scope:

 - Superset works and has a connection to cube, so it can be used to create dashboards.
 But there are no readymade dashboards included in this repo.
 - Devcontainer linters are not configured.